italia/design-comuni-plone-theme/README.md

 - [Unione Val d'Enza](https://www.unionevaldenza.it/)
 - [Unione Val di Bisenzio](https://www.bisenzio.it/)

-## Documentation
+## Documentazione tecnica (in inglese)

-A training on how to create your own website using Volto is available as part of the Plone training at [https://training.plone.org/5/volto/index.html](https://training.plone.org/5/volto/index.html).
+A training on how to create your own website using Volto is available as part of the Plone training at [https://training.plone.org/volto/index.html](https://training.plone.org/volto/index.html).

 ## Quick Start